• Moving Out of State in Iowa

 If you're temporarily leaving the state of Iowa, you generally do not need to apply for a new driver's license or vehicle registration.
 For example, college students and military personnel stationed outside the state are allowed to keep their Iowa driver's licenses and vehicle registrations, as long as they have provided a current mailing address.

-If you're not in the military or a college student, you are generally considered a permanent resident of a state if you are registered to vote in the local district elections, have applied for public assistance in the area, have enrolled your children in a public school, accepted a permanent job, or have lived in the area for more than 30 continuous days.
+If you're not in the military or a college student, you are generally considered a permanent resident of a state if you are registered to vote in the local district elections, have applied for public assistance in the area, have enrolled your children in a public school, or accepted a permanent job.

 Surrendering License Plates?